oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-new-av/create-new-av.md

 **Do not press the Create button yet.**  The Analytic View database objects will be created later after you have created hierarchies and measures.

 **Do not press the Generate Hierarchies and Measures button.**   The tool has a feature that can attempt to automatically create hierarchies and measures.
-In some cases, this might offer a useful head start.
-In this lab, you will learn how to create hierarchies and measures yourself.
-Because you know your data best, and you know your business requirements, you will usually create hierarchies and measures as shown in this lab.
+In some cases, this can offer a useful head start.
+In this workshop, you will learn how to create hierarchies and measures yourself.

 You will want to provide user-friendly names to objects in the Analytic View.
 User-friendly names may be used by an application to represent the Analytic View to end users.
 User-friendly names are entered into Captions.
 You may also provide a description of the object in the Description field.